Docs

 Caution

-When most of your service methods delegate to a repository, it may feel tempting to skip the service and have the presentation layer communicate with the repository directly.
-However, this is not a good idea because of the cross-cutting concerns that the application service should handle.
+When most of your service methods delegate to a repository, it may be tempting to skip the service and have the presentation layer communicate directly with the repository.
+However, this isn’t a good idea because of the cross-cutting concerns that the application service has to handle.
 This is explained later on this page.

-Using entities in your application service is a good idea when your user interface and entities match each other closely.
-For example, you could have a form whose fields, or a grid whose columns, match the fields of the entity.
+Using entities in your application service is a good idea when your user interface and entities match each other, closely.
+For example, you could have a form with fields that match the fields of the entity — or a grid with columns that match them.

-In both of these cases, the user interface and the entities are likely to change at the same time, for the same reason.
-For example, if you need to add a field, you’ll add it both to the user interface, and the entity.
+In both cases, the user interface and the entities are likely to change at the same time, for the same reason.
+For example, if you need to add a field, you’ll add it to both the user interface and the entity.

 Data Transfer Objects